 “Childhood cancers and blood disorders affect 1 in 600 children under the age of 16.
 It is estimated that currently less than half of children with cancer in South Africa are diagnosed, and many of those who are diagnosed are in an advanced stage of illness, resulting in survival rates in South Africa being not much more than 50%, compared with nearly 90% in developed countries.”

-The Cows are celebrating 10 successful years and are urging anyone that is moo-ved by this cause to join in and help them reach their goal of raising R10 million.
+The Cows are celebrating 10 successful years and are urging anyone who is moo-ved by this cause to join in and help them reach their goal of raising R10 million.
 There are many ways to join in, dress as a cow for an event, do dares for money and “Harass without shame”.
-You can also be a couch cow and the team will help you set up a fund raising page.
+You can also be a couch cow, and the team will help you set up a fundraising page.

 To assist you in your quest to raise money, we will set you up as an activist on the GivenGain fundraising portal.
 This is similar to a Facebook account, where you can personalise your profile and tell the world all about you, your fundraising campaign, and your progress.